elliotclowes/learnt.me/Rules for Life.md

 ## You

+At any given point in time there are dozens of things in the world you can point to as why it’s ’messed up’.
+It’s always been that way.
+Don’t use that as an excuse for despair. [[2024-10-07]]

+---

 Life as a whole doesn’t live up to the expectations you had for it as a youth.
 It’s disappointing.
 But if you can’t get over that and learn to find joy and fulfilment in small moments and wonders then it becomes doubly disappointing. [[2024-09-23]]

 ---